citrez/Everything-I-Know/text-editors.md

 # Text Editors / IDEs

 ## VScode
 VScode has been an absoloute reveleation to me.
-Not only does it make you feel like a 'real programmer' but it just works how you'd want it to, and the efficiencies you gain are real.
+Not only does it make you feel like a 'real programmer' but it just works how you'd want it to.
+The efficiencies you gain are real.

 ### Shortcuts
 (I use these on my mac)